 Baptist history and doctrine, while developing an appreciation for the wider ecumenical community; Appropriate means for articulating the Christian faith in light of the context in which she or he ministers.

-Learning Outcomes
+Student Learning Outcomes

-The M.T.S. program at Truett Seminary seeks to achieve holistic student development by equipping students through theological and biblical reflection, spiritual formation, lifelong learning, ministry service, and cross-cultural sensitivity.
-The curriculum is competency-based and thus strives to produce students who achieve competency in three basic areas:
+The M.T.S. program at Truett Seminary seeks to achieve holistic student development by equipping students through theological and biblical reflection, and spiritual formation.
+The outcomes for this degree include: